Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

 Write the most valuable information that highlights how you stand apart from the other eligble applicants.
 The objective of the resume summary is to make the recruiters want to read your resume further.

-The following example briefs you on how to make a resume summary which involves a cohesive structure of all skills.
-For more examples you can check out the
+The following example briefs you on how to start a resume summary which involves a cohesive structure of all skills.

 2) Makes you stand apart from other applicants

 Your application for a job will probably be under a long pile yet to be reviewed.
 It is, therefore, important that you stand apart from other applicants.

 By going through your education/ professional experiences, your recruiter might find it difficult to determine how you are different from the oher candidates.

 Make your experiences and skills evident in an executive summary or profile.

 3) To summarize all the important points

 Your proven track record of success with regards for values is pursued best in your resume summary.